Dissipation-induced topological insulators: A no-go theorem and a recipe: Topological classification and detection out of equilibrium

-Different information can be revealed from examining the quasi-momentum distribution function [Fig.~\ref{fig:tof_htof}(a)], which can be inferred from a time-of-flight measurement, i.e., releasing the atoms and taking images of the expanding cloud~\cite{ketterle08,bloch08}.
+Different information can be revealed by examining the quasi-momentum distribution function [Fig.~\ref{fig:tof_htof}(a)], which can be inferred from a time-of-flight measurement, i.e., releasing the atoms and taking images of the expanding cloud~\cite{ketterle08,bloch08}.
 The $q$-fold structure in the $k_x$ direction reflects the periodicity of the Hofstadter reference Hamiltonian~(\ref{eqn:h_hofstadter}), which is hidden in the real-space distribution, Fig.~\ref{fig:density}.
 To find the Chern number itself, Eq.~(\ref{eqn:chern}), one may take a hybrid time-of-flight image~\cite{wang13} (see also~\cite{zhao11}), in which the atoms are released in the $x$ direction but are kept confined in the $y$ direction, leading to a hybrid real space-momentum space distribution [Fig.~\ref{fig:tof_htof}(b)]: A nonzero Chern number, $C_1 \ne 0$, implies that the spatial density profile in the $y$ direction winds by $C_1$ unit cells of the reference Hamiltonian~(\ref{eqn:h_hofstadter}) ($C_1 q$ lattice sites) as $k_x$ winds through the Brillouin zone.
-Thus, the mixed state Chern number defined above is measurable in an experiment [and, for an equilibrium system at finite temperature will retain its value all the way up to infinite temperature, where the contrast between maxima and minima in Fig.~\ref{fig:tof_htof}(b) would disappear].
+Thus, the mixed state Chern number defined above is sharply-defined and measurable in an experiment.
+Let me note (following the discussion in the previous subsection of mixed-state topological classification) that for an equilibrium system at finite temperature this mixed-state Chern number will retain its value all the way up to infinite temperature, as only then would the contrast between the maxima and minima in Fig.~\ref{fig:tof_htof}(b) disappear.